sigmorphon/conll2018/task2/README.md

 sets.
 However, in the evaluation phase of task 2, we will take into account the fact that several word forms can sometimes be correct in the same context.

+Systems will be evaluated w.r.t. inflection of nouns, verbs and adjectives only.

 ### Description